 “Alright”, he cuts in when you finally pause for breath, “I’ll read this all later and we can discuss it”.
 He sets the binder down on top of the backstories of the other players, half-page affairs that took half as long to read all together as it took you to begin to preface your own.

 By the time you’re both finished working through the backstory you’ve written, it will be trimmed to a mere 2,000 words, a shell of what you originally envisioned but now a document that the DM can actually work with.

 However, many players seem to take this to the extreme, creating backstories where their characters were practically born with a sword in their hand and have fought through all manner of seemingly insurmountable challenges leading up to this point.
-They set out to establish through pages what is better outlined in sentences.
-They write a story instead of the seeds of one.
+Others set out to establish through pages what is better outlined in sentences.
+Still others write a full story rather than the seeds of one.

 In this article, we’ll discuss what makes a good character backstory and how to write one, as well as outlining the principal sins that make for a bad backstory.

 Hey!
 Just very quickly, did you know that Dungeon Master’s Workshop has a Patreon?
 It’s true!
 Donations on Patreon support this website and help us to create more content for you.
 If you enjoy this article, please consider pledging to our efforts.
 Even just $1 a month helps!

 If you can’t bring yourself to pledge to our Patreon, we ask that you at least consider white-listing us with AdBlocker.
 We get it, ads can be frustrating, we know; that’s why we use Google ads, which never play sound nor generate pop-ups, and are vetted to not have malicious code.
 The revenue from ads goes toward maintaining this website and helping us to make more content for your enjoyment.